timo-cmd2/timo-cmd2/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=timo-cmd2" alt="timo-cmd2" /> </p>

-- Founder and Leader of the AstroLoon space-voyaging organization. 🚀
+- 17 years old Founder and Leader of the AstroLoon space-voyaging startup. 🚀
 - Mantainer and contributer of the Monero-project
+- enthusiastic rubyist <3
 - Hobby Lisper and compiler enthusiast
 - Lives in Switzerland